BMccorm/weather-dashboard/readme.md

 - [Questions](#Questions)

 ## Description
 This weather app displays a five day forecast, along with the wind speed and UV index for the current day.
-Data is pulled from the Open Weather API and uses localStorage to store past inquiries.
+Data is pulled from the OpenWeather API and uses localStorage to retain past inquiries.

 ## Installation
 This app doesn't require installation.
 Click [here](https://bmccorm.github.io/weather-dashboard/ ) to try for yourself.